TruebitProtocol/truebit-eth/README.md

     "blockLimit": "1"
 }
 ```

+### Task parameters

-You can experiment with its filesystem configuration by adjusting parameters below.
+You can experiment with its filesystem and economic configuration by adjusting parameters below.

 1. `codeFile`.
 This keyword specifies the compiled code that the Task Giver wishes to execute.
 Truebit OS automatically detects code type based on the code file extension (.wasm or .wast), however the Task Giver must specify a file type for the code (BYTES, CONTRACT, or IPFS) telling Solvers and Verifiers where to find it.
 Each task has exactly one `codeFile`.